The accessibility of convex bodies and derandomization of the hit and run algorithm: Acknowledgements

 \section{Acknowledgements}

 BC, TK and RK were supported by NSERC discovery grants and Ontario's ERA grants.
 The research of TS was supported by Polish Ministry of Science and Higher Education Grant no. IdP2011 000361 and EC grant RAQUEL.
-He was also supported by the National Science Centre of Poland, grant number DEC-2012/07/B/ST1/03320, while KZ acknowledges a support by the NSC grant DEC-2011/02/A/ST1/00119 The authors wish to thank David McDonald for many discussions.
+He was also supported by the National Science Centre of Poland, grant number DEC-2012/07/B/ST1/03320, while KZ acknowledges a support by the NSC grant DEC-2011/02/A/ST1/00119.
+The authors wish to thank David McDonald for many discussions.
 A part of this work emanates from TK's PhD thesis.
 Substantial progress was achieved during several peer visits of the authors to their co--authors' home institutions (and of TS and BC to Cambridge's INI).
 The hospitality of the aforementioned institutions is warmly acknowledged.
-The authors are grateful to Konrad Szymanski for implementing the algorithm numerically.
+It is a pleasure to thank R. Adamczak for constructive remarks and for drawing our attention to \cite{Vempala}.